yubowang1-ctrl/MyGO/README.md

 ### 4.2.
 Distributed Training
-The training loop is implemented in TensorFlow 2.x and supports Distributed Data Parallelism via `tf.distribute.MirroredStrategy`.
-This allows for training using multiple GPUs.
+The training loop is implemented in TensorFlow 2.x and supports distributed training via `tf.distribute.MirroredStrategy`.
+A batch is divided among multiple GPUs.
+Each GPU computes the forward pass on its own, and the gradients are averaged across all GPUs.
+This allows for large batch sizes and faster training.

 ## 5. Usage